Teycir/plumecontracts202508/README.md

-# Security Audit Contributions
+# Plume Network Security Audit Contributions

-This repository contains comprehensive security research conducted on Plume Network's smart contract ecosystem.
-Through systematic analysis and proof-of-concept development, I identified and responsibly disclosed **5 high-impact vulnerabilities** to Immunefi before the contracts went live.
+This repository showcases my independent security research on Plume Network's smart contract ecosystem.
+Through manual analysis, static scanning, and custom proof-of-concept (PoC) development, I identified and responsibly disclosed **5 high-impact vulnerabilities** to Immunefi during their pre-deployment Attackathon contest.
+All findings were submitted before the contracts went live, preventing potential exploits in a live environment.

+## Disclosure Statement

+These vulnerabilities were reported to Immunefi as part of the Plume Network Attackathon scope, focusing on critical issues like protocol insolvency and treasury drains.
+Despite detailed PoCs demonstrating concrete financial impact and alignment with CVSS standards, the reports were dismissed with feedback citing ["automated scanner output without demonstrating valid issues"](https://ibb.co/twFZmXb) and "lacking required vulnerability impact information."
+All reports were [closed without review](https://ibb.co/tpJFv5v).

+This public disclosure addresses those concerns by providing:
+- **Manual vulnerability analysis** beyond automated tools
+- **Quantified financial impact** with specific ETH amounts at risk
+- **Executable proof-of-concepts** demonstrating real exploitability
+- **Detailed remediation guidance** with code examples

+This disclosure is for educational purposes, highlighting novel findings not covered in prior audits.
+No live exploits are enabled; Plume remains in testnet phase, allowing time for verification and fixes.

 ## Executive Summary